IRC: Euler Predictor–Corrector (EulerPC)

 Algorithm

-At each IRC step, the EulerPC method proceeds in two phases:
+At each IRC step, the EulerPC method proceeds in three phases:

 Parameters